vitest-dev/vscode/README.md

 - **More Options:** Right-click the test icon to open a context menu with additional options:
   - `Run Test`: Execute the selected test case.
   - `Debug Test`: Start a debugging session for the selected test case.
+  - `Run with coverage`: Execute the selected test case while also collecting code coverage information.
   - `Reveal in Test Explorer`: Locate and highlight the test in the centralized Testing view.
   - `Breakpoint Settings`: Set breakpoints to pause execution during debugging.
 You can add a standard breakpoint, a conditional breakpoint, a logpoint, or a triggered breakpoint.